TrevorLaNouette/Election_Analysis/README.md

 # Resources
--Data source: election_results.csb
+- Data source: election_results.csb

--Software: Python 3.7.6, Visual Studio Code , 1.57.1, Git Bash (to upload)
+- Software: Python 3.7.6, Visual Studio Code , 1.57.1, Git Bash (to upload)

 ## Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.